>

 Can you drive with minor defects or advisory items?

-Along with a clear pass or fail, there are two more possible results that you may see on your MOT certificate, minor defects and advisories.
-These fall under the category of “Pass with defects” as seen here.
+Along with a clear pass or fail, there are two more possible results that you may see on your MOT certificate: minor defects and advisories.
+Unlike things that will fail an MOT, these fall under the “Pass with defects” category, as seen here.

 What is an Advisory item?

-These can be logged as advisories, giving the MOT tester the opportunity to communicate the general condition of the car to the owner.
+These can be logged as advisories, allowing the MOT tester to communicate the car's general condition to the owner.
 The owner can then get these items repaired at their own leisure.

 Typical advisory items you may see on your MOT: